The government-funded greyhound racing industry

 The Victorian government has given hundreds of millions of taxpayer dollars to the racing industry.
 Over the past five years, this amounts to around half a billion dollars.
 Much of this was gifted to the industry via the Victorian Racing Infrastructure Fund along with millions in prizemoney and grants to keep the industry solvent.

 On 1 January 2019 the Victorian government implemented a point of consumption tax (POCT) on wagering and sports betting.
-From July 2021, the POCT applied at a rate of 10% of net wagering revenue with 3.5% passed on to the Victorian racing industry.
+From July 2021, the POCT applied at a rate of 10% of net wagering revenue with 35% passed on to the Victorian racing industry.
+From 1 July 2024, the POCT increased from 10% to 15% with 50% of POCT revenue to given to the Victorian racing industry

 With their COVID-19 survival package, the Victorian Government prioritised gambling and animal exploitation over sport, culture and tourism.
 The Victorian racing industry received $44 million, the largest slice of the $150 million taxpayer-funded pie.